bardia-ab/FPGA_Projects/UART/readme.md

 Here's a breakdown of the components of a UART frame:

-1. **Start Bit**: The start bit is always the first bit in a UART frame.
+1. **Start BitTh**: e start bit is always the first bit in a UART frame.
 It indicates the beginning of a data transmission.
 Its purpose is to inform the receiving device that a new data word is coming.

 2. **Data Bits**: Data bits represent the actual information being transmitted.
 The number of data bits in a frame can vary, commonly being 7 or 8 bits.
 In some cases, it can be 5 or 6 bits.